boazsegev/iodine/README.md

 This mode of operation is effective if want Iodine to periodically initiates new tasks, for instance if you cannot use `cron`.

-To initiate this mode, simply set: `Iodine.protocol = :timers`
+To initiate this mode, simply set: `Iodine.protocol = :timers` OR create a TimedEvent.

 In example: